mzxio/red/transcription/the story/book one/What qualifies as reality.md

 “There’s no way to tell what’s real and what’s illusion.”

 What is real?
 What are the qualifications for a reality-seer?
 Are there ways to determine if someone is more susceptible to reality than others?
 If we go to all this effort to decide what is one and what is the other, what difference does it make?

-“Real is not always consensus.
-Real is not always measurable.”
+Real is not always consensus.
+Real is not always measurable.

 “Does it matter, then, what is reality and what is illusion?”